-6.4 Overview of Positive Guidance and Behaviour Management Policy stop such behaviour.
-Discrimination, Bullying and Harassment are unacceptable behaviours
+6.4 Overview of Positive Guidance and Behaviour Management Policy

 Our overall objective is to provide a happy, caring and nurturing environment in which all feel valued and trusted, showing respect and concern for one another.
 Students at Headland Montessori ELC are learning self-control and self-discipline.